 3. What causes the element of surprise when the child comes on the scene of ‘adult reconciling’?

 As the poet is absorbed in the humming of the thrush, he transcends his present to the boring childhood, which is best to be forgotten.
 The poet here is transformed into a child.
 He feels joyful like a child who is happy by looking at the grown-ups restoring a friendly relationship between one another.
 The child understands nothing but smiles by seeing the elders happy.
 This would look surprising, however, if one observes more deeply, the scene depicts the child’s innocence.
 The poet has made a point clear that our happiness lies in the happiness of others.
 The entire thought makes the poet happy, and he admires the mystery of human life and the universe.

 4. What two things are compared in the poem?

 It is hard to understand whether the poet is trying to draw or compare a relationship.
 In the poem ‘Coming’, Philip Larkin, celebrates the arrival of spring, along with the ‘fresh- peeled voice’ of the thrush.
 The poet creates an imagery of the spring season being peeled out of winter, which is the birth of a new season from the old season.
-In the earlier days, nature seemed to be sleeping in the gloomy and cold winter and now the beauty of the new season has sparked a life in it.
-The garden, houses, birds and the entire nature has joined together to welcome the new season.
+In the earlier days, nature seemed to be sleeping in the gloomy and cold winter, and now the beauty of the new season has sparked life into it.
+The garden, houses, birds, and the entire nature has joined together to welcome the new season.
 The poet is happy to see this change that he himself starts to transcend into his childhood.